 Autoencoders play an important role in learning efficient, compressed encodings and have been experimentally shown to be effective at compressed feature extraction and artificial neural network pre-training.
-However, the vast majority (if not all) autoencoders have a rigid, manually designed structure, leaving the often baffling task of designing the network topology in the hands of a human architect; an undertaking that can quickly get exceptionally tedious.
+However, the vast majority (if not all) autoencoders have a rigid, manually designed structure, leaving the often baffling task of designing the network topology in the hands of a human architect; a task that has proven to be better suited to NEAT.

-With the introduction of neuroevolution in the early 90’s and its landmark refinement with NEAT, the advantages of evolving ANN topologies have included relieving researchers and practitioners of the tedious task of manually network architecture and have resulted in more efficient network encodings through principled addition of structure.
-Given the aforementioned successes, our group wishes to test the hypothesis that neuroevolution will yield similar benefits for the evolution of autoencoder toplogy.
-Specifically, our experimental approach will be primarily focused in the image recognition domain and consist of the following stages:
+Given NEAT’s success in generating successful ANNs, our group wishes to test the hypothesis that NEAT will yield similar benefits for the evolution of the topology and starting weights for autencoders.
+To test this hypothesis, we will use a dataset typically used in image recognition and each ANN generated will go through the following stages:

-Generate initial population of minimally connected autoencoders
+Generate an autoencoder with NEAT.

-Optimize the autoencoder weights using standard backpropagation (which will need to be implemented to backpropagate over arbitrary topologies) using a training dataset.
+Optimize the autoencoder’s weights using standard backpropagation (which will need to be implemented to backpropagate over arbitrary topologies) using a training dataset.

 Present a validation set to the autoencoder and score.

 This score will be the fitness function for NEAT to produce the next generation of autoencoders.

-Evaluation criteria will be focused on:
+Evaluation criteria for the experiment will be focused on:

 Quantitative assessments